We are the friendliest, most caring nursing home that provides uncompromised service to residents, coworkers, and community.

 - Beauty/Barber Shop

 Bear Lake Memorial Hospital’s Skilled Nursing Facility is located in the beautiful Bear Lake area of Idaho.
 Many valley residents enrich the lives or our residents.
-Volunteers provide manicures, talented people of all ages share songs, play instruments, share their stories and make sure every resident is remembered throughout the year at various holidays.
-A community that cares is a great compliment to the services provided by the Bear Lake Memorial Hospital Skilled Nursing Facility staff.
+Volunteers provide manicures, talented people of all ages share songs, play instruments, share their stories and make sure every resident is engaged all year long especially on various holidays.
+A community that cares is a great compliment to the services provided at Bear Lake Memorial Hospital Skilled Nursing Facility.

 HEALTH AND SAFETY PROGRAMS